zulip/zulip/templates/zerver/help/about-streams-and-topics.md

 Users can easily [change the topics](/help/change-the-topic-of-a-message) of the messages that they sent if they sent the message to the wrong topic or if some messages in a topic have gone off-topic.

+5 topics per stream are displayed by default, unless the user has more topics with unread messages.
+Older topics aren't displayed unless the user has unread messages in them, this generally works well, as older topics organically drop off the sidebar as their messages become less recent.
+A method to view and search old topics may be added in future development.